Water Temple (Ocarina of Time): Concept and design

 The Water Temple originally appeared in the 1998 Nintendo 64 video game The Legend of Zelda: Ocarina of Time.
 It is one of the levels that the protagonist Link explores as an adult.
 The temple was constructed to worship water spirits and was guarded by Zoras.
-It is found in Lake Hylia, which is at the time cursed by antagonist Ganondorf and an entity in the Water Temple.
+It is found in Lake Hylia, which is at the time cursed by antagonist Ganondorf and an entity in the Water Temple, draining most of the lake.
 The dungeon is located underneath Lake Hylia and is a large, multi-leveled dungeon.
 Players raise and lower the water level in wings of the dungeon to access new areas.
 Link utilizes equipment to navigate the dungeon, including Iron Boots, a tunic that allows him to breathe underwater, and a Hookshot to hook onto distant objects.
 Link battles his alter-ego Dark Link in the Room of Illusion, which features shallow water and a lone tree on a patch of land.
 At the end, Link faces the dungeon's master, Morpha, a large water amoeba creature.
 Upon its defeat, Link warps to the Chamber of Sages, where the Sage of Water, Princess Ruto, bestows onto him the Water Medallion.
 Afterwards, Lake Hylia returns to normal.
 Another version of Ocarina of Time was released called The Legend of Zelda: Ocarina of Time Master Quest, which features harder versions of each dungeon, including the Water Temple.
 Game director Eiji Aonuma cited his love for deep-sea diving as his inspiration for the Water Temple, utilizing diving-based puzzles to reflect this.